Gogi2016/Intro-to-Python/README.md

 corodinates = [(4, 5), (6, 7), (80, 34)]  // Square brackest only used when you have list of Tuples

+You cannot remove items from a tuple.
+Tuples are very memory-efficient.
+Sets must contain unique values.

 ## Functions
 Its a block of code that you can package it together with a name and does something, it takes an action.